relativitydev/relativity-trace-documentation/docs/user_documentation.md

 If you plan to use `Analytics` functionality, please also make sure the following agents are set up:

--   Content Analyst Index Manager
+-   Relativity Analytics Index Manager

--   Content Analyst Cluster Manager
+-   Relativity Analytics Cluster Manager

 -   Analytics Categorization Manager